apache/druid/docs/ingestion/input-sources.md

 |tenantId|The tenant ID of the Azure App registration to authenticate as|None|Yes if `appRegistrationClientId` is provided|

 <details closed>
-  <summary>The v1 'azure' input source</summary>
+  <summary>Show the deprecated 'azure' input source</summary>

-The old `azure` input source did not support specifying which storage account to ingest from so it has been deprecated.
+Note that the deprecated `azure` input source doesn't support specifying which storage account to ingest from.
+We recommend using the `azureStorage` instead.

 Sample specs: